Saltwater-City/bslc.github.io/_posts/2021-01-04-proxmox-server.md

     ```
     https://address.you.chose:8006
     ```
     Port 8006 is the default port number if you did not change it during the installation process.
 On visiting the web interface from a browser, the server would prompt for user name and password.
 The default user name is root and the password would have been chosen during the install.
     If the page fail to load, you may have forgotten the `s` in `https`.
+Because the `s` is needed, your browser may give you are warning about the webpage being insecure.
+You may safely ignore it.

 ## Configuring Proxomox for GPU Pass Through

+Making GPU pass through